shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab02_Skills_and_Characteristics.md

 - **CISSP:** Certified Information Systems Security Professional
 - **G SEC:** GIAC Security Essentials

 Since some of your customers are government agencies, technicians may need to have specific security clearance levels.
-These can range from Level one to Level five.
+These can range from Level One to Level Five.

-   >Note: The **[DeploymentId]/[DID] can be found under the environment details tab in the user name (example: `odl_user_xxxxxx.onmicrosoft.com`) **xxxxxx** is the [DeploymentID]**.

 ### Task 1 – Proficiency Models

-In this task you will create a proficiency model that contains the five different security clearance levels and a proficiency model for skill level.
+In this task, you will create a proficiency model that contains the five different security clearance levels and a proficiency model for skill level.

 1. In the **Dynamics 365 Field Service app**, click the **Service (1)** area in the bottom-left of the sitemap, and select **Resources (2)** from the list.